moltenform/vipercard/vipercard/README.md

 - `./vipercard/src/vpcui` is ViperCard's user interface

-To learn about building from source, see [building.md](vipercard/building.md).
+To learn about building from source, see building.md.

-New in 0.3 preview:
+Some of the v0.3 features have arrived:

 * Drawing is more efficient
 * New grammar!